Nasser-Mohammed/Nasser-Mohammed.github.io/_pages/notes/pde/intro2pde.md

 Where do PDEs Come From?
 ===
-PDEs are typically from physical laws or experimental findings, however, not all are or need be.
-It seems though, as the universe is best described by PDEs, so they are of great interest to study.
+PDEs are typically derived from physical laws or experimental findings, however, not all are or need be.
+It seems though, as the universe is best described by PDEs, so they are of great interest to study from both a pure and applied point of view.

 Boundary Conditions
 ===
 PDEs without some sort of spatial restriction/requirement usually don't tell us much.
 That is because we can usually find an infinite number of solutions which are very different, yet still solve the PDE.
-So to derive meaning from these equations, we impose something called \\(Boundary Conditions\\).
+So to derive meaning from these equations, we impose something called *Boundary Conditions*.
 Boundary conditions are nothing more than the explicit value of the function (or its derivative) at the spatial boundaries.
-For example, if we are solving the heat equation on a metal rod of length 1, then an example of boundary conditions would be knowing the value of the function at both ends of the rod.
+For example, if we are solving the heat equation on a metal rod of length 1, then an example of boundary conditions would be knowing the heat at both ends of the rod.
 With this information, we get a much better idea of the behavior of the function that we are looking for.

 Initial Conditions
 ===